ozzzp/MLHF/README.md

 ## extend to new model

-The MLHF is a general optimizer, but we have impliment the minimal operators's difference forward and loss of experiment, this might be the main task that extend to new model.
-This part of code can be view in `CustomOp/op_r_forward.py` and `CustomOp/hession_loss.py`. also, To register new operator's type to RNN, view `CustomOp/rnn.py`.
+The MLHF is a general optimizer, but we have impliment the minimal operators' difference forward and losses of experiment, this might be the main task that extend to new model.
+This part of code can be view in `CustomOp/op_r_forward.py` and `CustomOp/hession_loss.py`.
+Also, To register new operator's type to RNN, view `CustomOp/rnn.py`.

 ## dicussion and feedback

 Any discusstion, feedback or bugs report about MLHF are welcome.
-But it's not very recommend to contribute the application or extenction of MLHF (e.g. extend to new dataset, new model, more ops) to this repository, consider it's still a experiment project and might not be merged in time. _If you do such things or want to do, just fork this repository, and modify as your managed._
+But it's not very recommend to contribute the application or extenstion of MLHF (e.g. extend to new dataset, new model, more ops) to this repository, consider it's still a experiment project and might not be merged in time. _If you do such things or want to do, just fork this repository, and modify as your managed._